 The scorpion streaks across the screen periodically, changing any mushrooms it hits into poisonous mushrooms.
 When a centipede segment hits one of these, the centipede plummets to the bottom of the screen and then heads back up.

 This was one of Atari's biggest hits; it was popular with women, mainly due to the pastel color scheme.
-Additionally, one of the creators of the game is a woman, Donna Bailey.note It was ported to several consoles, including the Atari2600, and got a sequel in Millipede, and had expanded remakes such as Apeiron-X for Macintosh System 7 and Mac OS X.
+Additionally, one of the creators of the game is a woman, Donna Bailey.note It was ported to several consoles, including the Atari 2600, got a sequel in Millipede, and had expanded remakes such as Apeiron-X for Macintosh System 7 and Mac OS X.

 Centipede provides examples of the following tropes: